Making shift assignments

 April 29, 2013

 It's human nature to not like change.
-There are a lot of reasons for this, but I'm convinced that one of the "biggies" is fear of the unknown.
+There are a lot of reasons for this, among the biggest is the fear of the unknown.
 People "know" what's going on now.
 They "know" how things work.
 Anything different is an unknown.

 A schedule change is probably the biggest change your workforce will go through in a generation.
 As you might expect, there will be some resistance.
 About 5% of your workforce will resist simply because its in their nature to be negative.
 The other 95% will have varying degrees of concern; almost all of which will be centered around not knowing, with complete clarity, what is going to happen.